-Open Learning refers to a range of undergraduate modules available to adult learners, without any formal entry requirements.
+Open Learning refers to a range of undergraduate modules available to anyone to take, without any formal entry requirements.

 Each UCD degree programme has their own tailored orientation events which give new students important information about their specific degree programme and introduces them to their new classmates.

 Outreach is an activity of providing services to any populations who might not otherwise have access to those services.
 A key component of outreach is that the groups providing it are not stationary, but mobile; in other words they are meeting those in need of outreach services at the locations where those in need are.
 In addition to delivering services, outreach has an educational role, raising the awareness of existing services.